THERAPY FOR HEALTHCARE WORKERS

 But you don’t know how to put it down.

-Struggling to know what to do with the things you’ve experienced
+You don’t know what to do with it all

 The goal isn’t to care less.
-It’s about helping you to care for yourself the same way you care for everyone else.
+It’s about helping you take care of yourself the same way you do for everyone else.

 HOW THERAPY CAN HELP